argilla-io/argilla-python/docs/how_to_guides/user.md

 | Quickstart Docker and HF Space | owner    | 12345678    | owner.apikey   |
 | Server image                  | argilla  | 1234        | argilla.apikey |

-## How-to guide

-This section shows how to identify the currently active user in Argilla, allowing you to verify the correct credentials are used for user management.
-It then outlines the process of creating a user, listing them all and retrieving a specific one.
-Finally, it covers the steps to delete a user.

 !!! info "Class"

     ```python